In the event you are issued a Boil Water Notice:

 The third condition for a BWN may also be met if our water tanks loose adequate pressure.
 Our water storage tanks normally maintain water levels that will ensure adequate pressure throughout the system, unfortunately, it is possible for these tanks to occasionally drop to low levels or even drain completely when there are problems such as large water main leaks, pump failures, lightning storms, etc. Normally, when these things happen, an LMUD employee is able to correct the problem before system pressure is lost, but occasionally there is a loss of pressure in the system, requiring us to issue at BWN.

 When a BWN is issued, we gather samples immediately from the affected area and take them to the Texas Department of State Health Services laboratory for analysis.
 This test typically takes twenty-four hours to complete and must be started during normal working hours.
 As soon as we get the results, we notify affected customers that the water has been found safe to drink.

 LMUD strives to provide safe water at adequate pressures at all times, however, occasionally, problems can occur.

 What to do in the event of a Boil Water Notice

-If you are made aware that you are under a Boil Water Notice, any tap water that may be consumed (for drinking, making ice, brushing teeth, washing raw foods, providing water for pets, etc.) should be boiled for two minutes after a vigorous, rolling boil is achieved to ensure it is free from bacteriological contaminants then cool before using.
+If you are made aware that you are under a Boil Water Notice, it is suggested that any tap water that may be consumed (for drinking, making ice, brushing teeth, washing raw foods, providing water for pets, etc.) should be boiled for two minutes after a vigorous, rolling boil is achieved to ensure it is free from bacteriological contaminants then cooled before using.
 Throw out any water from the BWN period that may be stored (ice, drinks made with tap water, baby formula, etc.).
 In lieu of boiling, you may purchase bottled water or obtain water from some other suitable source.
 Water for baths/showers, washing dishes, laundry, etc. may continue to be used without boiling.
 Only in the event of a “Do Not Use” Notice should tap water be avoided for all purposes.